WordPress/gutenberg/docs/how-to-guides/block-tutorial/nested-blocks-inner-blocks.md

 {% end %}

 Use the `templateLock` property to lock down the template.
-Using `all` locks the template complete, no changes can be made.
-Using `insert` prevents additional blocks to be inserted, but existing blocks can be reordered.
+Using `all` locks the template completely so no changes can be made.
+Using `insert` prevents additional blocks from being inserted, but existing blocks can be reordered.
 See [templateLock documentation](https://github.com/WordPress/gutenberg/tree/HEAD/packages/block-editor/src/components/inner-blocks/README.md#templatelock) for additional information.

 ### Post Template